hyperledger-cacti/cacti/core/drivers/corda-driver/README.md

 To push image to github container registry:

 * Create a Personal Access Token with write, read, and delete packages access in github.
+Refer [Creating a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for help.
 * Run `docker login ghcr.io` and use your github username and personal access token as password.
 * Create a copy of `artifactory.properties.template` as `artifactory.properties`.
 * Replace <GITHUB Email> with your email id for github.